James B. Reynolds

-James B. Reynolds (1779 – June 10, 1851) was an American politician that represented Tennessee in the United States House of Representatives.
+James B. Reynolds (1779 – June 10, 1851) was an American politician who represented Tennessee in the United States House of Representatives.

 Biography

 Reynolds was born in County Antrim in the Kingdom of Ireland in 1779.
 He attended the common schools and immigrated to the United States in 1798.
 In 1804 he settled in Clarksville, Tennessee, and studied law.
 He was admitted to bar the same year.

 Career

 Reynolds was elected as a Democratic-Republican to the Fourteenth Congress, which lasted from March 4, 1815, to March 3, 1817.
 He was also elected to the Eighteenth Congress, which lasted from March 4, 1823, to March 3, 1825.
 He resumed the practice of law after each office.
 In 1835, Reynolds was a shareholder when The Branch Bank of Planters Bank, headquartered in Nashville, opened in Clarksville, Tennessee.

 Death

 Reynolds died in Clarksville on June 10, 1851, at about age 71 years.
 He is interred at the Riverside Cemetery in Clarksville, Tennessee, alongside family members Joseph Reynolds and Bridget McCue.